learn-co-curriculum/github-to-canvas/README.md

 ## Usage

+### Create a Canvas Lesson

-To migrate a GitHub `README.md` file to Canvas, at minimum, you will need to know the Canvas course id you are going to add to.
+To create a Canvas lesson from a GitHub `README.md` file, at minimum, you will need to know the Canvas course id you are going to add to.
 This id can be found in the URL of the course.

+Once you have the course id, you will need to do the following:

-1. clone down the repository to a local folder and change directory into it.
+1. Clone down the repository you'd like to push to Canvas.
+2. Change directory into the new local repository
-2. Run `github-to-canvas --create <your-course-id>`
+3. Run `github-to-canvas --create <your-course-id>` from inside the local repo

 If everything is set up properly, `github-to-canvas` will create a Canvas lesson using `master` branch `README.md` and the name of the current folder.
 By